tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **WEU DPC Tour 3** - 3rd 🥉
 * **PGL Arlington Major** - 1st 🥇

-If you take a peek at the flags next to each of these player names, you may be able to deduce that last year's TI champions haven't had the smoothest year geopolitically speaking.
+If you take a peek at the flags next to each of these player names, you may be able to deduce that last year's TI champions haven't had the smoothest year, geopolitically speaking.
 Team Spirit as an organization is also Russian, but moved to Serbia after the war began.
-Given the circumstances, Valve put the entire EEU DPC Tour 2 on hold and replaced it with a compressed playoff bracket that would award DPC points, determine relegation slots, and figure out who goes to the Stockholm Major.
+Given the situation, Valve put the entire EEU DPC Tour 2 on hold and replaced it with a compressed playoff bracket that would award DPC points, determine relegation slots, and figure out who goes to the Stockholm Major.

+Stockholm was a wash for Spirit, understandably so, but they got their bearings come Arlington.
+And what a time to do it, because their last match was against eternal foe PSG.LGD.
+If you didn't catch this grand final series, [I highly recommend watching game 2.](https://www.twitch.tv/videos/1561728844?t=6h45m16s) It was instantly inducted into the hall of fame of grand final performances.

 **What would success look like?** Two-timing à la OG would be pretty sweet.
 The problem: they're still pretty good.
 Lest we forget, OG coming into TI9 were... well let's just say there's a reason why detractors branded both their wins as 'flukes.'
-Spirit, on the other hand, won the last major and [True Sight was just released](https://www.youtube.com/watch?v=NFEwN1N3vvA) so everyone just got a refresher on how sick they were/are.
+Spirit, on the other hand, won the last major and [True Sight was just released](https://www.youtube.com/watch?v=NFEwN1N3vvA) so everyone just got a refresher on how sick they were/are/will be.
 Safe to say there will be a lot more eyeballs on Spirit's drafts and gameplay this TI.

 A lot more eyeballs in the crowd, too.
 Because there's actually going to be one.

-**What to spam in Twitch chat when Spirit are winning?** Damn, has the Twitch meta not changed in 12 months?
-Well if it ain't broke, don't fix it. `COLLAPSE GIGACHAD`
+**What to spam in Twitch chat when Spirit are winning?** Has the Twitch meta really not evolved in the 12 months [since I last wrote this?](https://howdoiplay.com/blog/2021/10/06/ti10-team-guide.html#:~:text=What%20to%20spam%20in%20Twitch%20chat%20when%20Spirit%20is%20winning%3F%20COLLAPSE%20GIGACHAD) Well if it ain't broke, don't fix it: `COLLAPSE GIGACHAD`

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="../img/ti11teams/beastcoast.jpg" alt="Banner"></p>